-An important issue for the Corporation, and the Province as guarantor of the Corporation's debenture debt, is the level of municipal loan arrears.
-Loan arrears at March 31, 2017 amounted to \$2.4 million (2016 - \$2.5 million).
-Historically, the Corporation collected a significant amount of arrears through the interception of municipal operating grants and from allocations from a Reserve Fund established with the Corporation and funded by the Province to assist towns most in need.
+An important issue for the NLMFC, and the Provincial Government as guarantor of the debenture debt, is the level of municipal loan arrears.
+Loan arrears at March 31, 2018 amounted to \$1.7 million (2017 - \$2.4 million).
+Historically, the NLMFC collected a significant amount of arrears through the interception of municipal operating grants and from allocations from a Reserve Fund of the NLMFC, which is funded by the Provincial Government to assist towns most in need.

-During 2009-10, the Corporation reached an agreement with MAE on a strategy to reduce and ultimately eliminate arrears on municipal loans.
-As part of this agreement, MAE negotiates repayment arrangements with communities in arrears and provides the Corporation with periodic direction on the application of the Reserve Fund to individual accounts in arrears.
+During 2009-10, the NLMFC reached an agreement with MAE on a strategy to reduce and ultimately eliminate arrears on municipal loans.
+As part of this agreement, MAE negotiates repayment arrangements with communities in arrears and provides the NLMFC with periodic direction on the application of the Reserve Fund to individual accounts in arrears.

-During 2016-17, \$21,000 in late fees relating to three municipalities was allocated from the Reserve Fund and applied to their arrears, leaving a balance in the Fund of \$4.13 million.
+During 2017-18, \$275,000 in late fees relating to two municipalities was allocated from the Reserve Fund and applied to their arrears, leaving a balance in the Fund of \$3.86 million.

-The Provincial Government has decided that the Corporation will no longer be used as a vehicle to finance the Province's share of the cost of municipal capital projects.
-Since most of the Province's municipalities already arrange long-term financing from banks and other financial institutions, the Corporation is in the process of winding up operations as it collects the loan portfolio and retires its debenture debt and this process continued during the fiscal year.
+The Provincial Government has decided that the NLMFC will no longer be used as a vehicle to finance the Provincial Government's share of the cost of municipal capital projects.
+Since most of the province's municipalities already arrange long-term financing from banks and other financial institutions, the NLMFC is in the process of winding up operations as it collects the loan portfolio and retires its debenture debt.
+This process continued during the fiscal year.

-Collection of outstanding loans receivable in 2016-17 amounted to \$7.0 million as the Corporation's loan portfolio was reduced from \$16.6 million to \$9.6 million.
-During the same period, outstanding accounts receivable, consisting of arrears on loan payments, decreased from \$2.5 million to \$2.4 million.
+Collection of outstanding loans receivable in 2017-18 amounted to \$4.6 million as the Corporation's loan portfolio was reduced from \$9.6 million to \$5.0 million.
+During the same period, outstanding accounts receivable, consisting of arrears on loan payments, decreased from \$2.4 million to \$1.7 million.

-The net debenture debt of the Corporation decreased from \$12.4 million to \$6.7 million due to loan repayments of \$5.7 million during the year.
+The net debenture debt of the Corporation decreased from \$6.7 million to \$4.0 million due to loan repayments of \$2.7 million during the year.